“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 In addition, understand that your strategic social media marketing plan will include goals that are both branding and conversion based.

-Start setting social media goals that consider the areas of:
+Start setting social media goals in the areas of:

 - Growing your community